KeturahDev/CatBoardApi/README.md

 Currently there's no known bugs.

 ## Contact Info
 Currently there's no known bugs, however, if there are any issues running this website I would love feedback!
-Please email me at keturah.dev@gmail.com.
+Please email us at
+* keturah.dev@gmail.com.
+* jamisoncozart@gmail.com
+*

 ## License